aaltonewmedia/learn.newmedia.dog/content/courses/computational-art-and-design/week-03/lesson-02.md

 let arr = [];
 ```

-Ususally, you will use the second option and you can already add elements to the array.
+Usually, you will use the second option and you can already add elements to the array.

 ```js
 let cities = ["Helsinki", "Espoo", "Vantaa"];